Hundreds of Chinese families seek wartime compensation from Japan

 Lawyers say they are optimistic the latest cases will be heard as the courts have asked them to provide more evidence to their claims.

-In 2010, a Chinese court threw out a lawsuit filed by 1,000 forced labourers against Mitsubishi Corp (Qingdao) and Yantai Misubishi Cement Co, Fu said.
+In 2010, a Chinese court threw out a lawsuit filed by 1,000 forced laborers against Mitsubishi Corp (Qingdao) and Yantai Misubishi Cement Co, Fu said.

 But lawyers say the impounding of the Mitsui O.S.K.
 Lines Ltd ship is giving them hope.